divnix/digga/README.md

 it will be available to other flakes via `nixosModules.profiles`.

 ## Users
-User declaration belongs in the `users` directory.
-Everything related to your user should be declared here.
+User declarations belong in the `users` directory, created on entering `nix-shell`.
+These are actually just a special case of [profiles](#profiles).
+Any profile that makes a declaration defining, or referencing a specific interactive user or uid belongs in  here.
+That way profiles stay general, and all our idiosyncratic data has a clean home.

 For convenience, [home-manager][home-manager] is available automatically for home directory setup and should only be used from this directory.

 ## Lib
 The [lib](lib) directory contains a file `utils.nix` which is an attribute set